apache/airflow/docs/apache-airflow/authoring-and-scheduling/datasets.rst

         ...

 In the example provided, once the DAG ``dataset-alias-producer`` is executed, the dataset alias ``DatasetAlias("example-alias")`` will be resolved to ``Dataset("s3://bucket/my-task")``.
 However, the DAG ``dataset-alias-consumer`` will have to wait for the next DAG re-parsing to update its schedule.
-To address this, Airflow will re-parse the DAGs relying on the dataset alias ``DatasetAlias("example-alias")`` when it's resolved into datasets that these DAGs did not previously depend on.
-As a result, both the "dataset-consumer" and "dataset-alias-consumer" DAGs will be triggered after the execution of DAG ``dataset-alias-producer``.
+To address this, Airflow will re-parse the Dags relying on the dataset alias ``DatasetAlias("example-alias")`` when it's resolved into datasets that these Dags did not previously depend on.
+As a result, both the "dataset-consumer" and "dataset-alias-consumer" Dags will be triggered after the execution of DAG ``dataset-alias-producer``.

 Fetching information from previously emitted dataset events through resolved dataset aliases